 There are also a number of suggested projects - one of which must be completed each year.

 There are a number of Activity Badges available to Explorer Scouts.
+There is a list here.
 These build on the requirements of the Activity Badges in the Scout Section and lead towards the requirements for National Governing Body Awards.
 These can be gained to show a particular interest in a specific area - you can do all of them or none of them.
 The choice is yours!

 The Explorer Belt is the challenge of a lifetime that is available to Explorer Scouts aged over 16 and members of the Scout Network.

 It is a chance to undertake an international expedition over ten days that brings a real understanding of a different country, its people and way of life.